coden-s/sp24-lab1/README.md

 Edit the file by:

-1. Adding a new attribute (it can be anything you want) to the person class.
+1. Read through the code and ask yourself: What does this code do?
+What will the outputs be?
-2. Creating a new person object, p2, that represents you (i.e., your name and age).
+2. Creating a new pie object, p2, that contains a different kind of pie.

 Once you've made these changes, click **"Commit changes..."** and select **"Create a new branch for this commit and start a pull request."** Follow the directions to commit your changes.